Lesbian erotica: Pornography

-Lesbianism is an important theme in both hardcore and softcore pornography, with many adult video titles, websites, and entire studios (such as Girlfriends Films and Sweetheart Video) devoted entirely to depictions of lesbian sexual activity.
-Lesbian pornography typically is aimed predominantly at a male audience, with a smaller female audience, and many heterosexual adult videos include a lesbian sex scene.
-However, in Japanese adult video, lesbianism is considered a fetish and is only occasionally included in heterosexual videos.
-Rezu (レズ—lesbian) video is a specialized genre, though a large number of such videos are produced.
+Lesbianism is an important theme in both hardcore and softcore pornography, with many adult video titles, websites, and studios (such as Girlfriends Films and Sweetheart Video) devoted entirely to depictions of sexual activity between women.
+In addition, many heterosexual adult videos include lesbian sex scenes as well as combine both hetero and lesbian sex acts in the same scene.
+In Japanese adult video, however, lesbianism is considered a fetish and is only occasionally included in heterosexual videos.
+Rezu (レズ—lesbian) is a specialized genre, though a large number of such videos are produced.
+Popular adult websites such as Pornhub, XVideos, and xHamster also include lesbian content under the "straight" user preference setting as opposed to the gay male and transgender content which are isolated into their own respective settings.
+Lesbian pornography is predominantly aimed at a male audience worldwide, with a smaller female audience in total.
+Although the percentage of female viewers who prefer lesbian porn is generally bigger than that of male viewers' with the same preference.